Kelach/COE-332-Software-Engineering-and-Design/README.md

 # coe-332-sp23
   Completed coursework for COE 332 Software Engineering and Desgin.
-Assignments were completed on a remote machine in linux virtual environment.
+Assignments were completed on a remote machine in a linux virtual environment.
 The remote machines were provided by TACC (Texas Advanced Computer Center).

 # Table of Contents: